Vigi1993/ethicscore/README.md

 ## Principles

-- **No profit.** EthicScore will never be monetised.
+- **No profit.** EthicPrint will never be monetised.
 No ads, no paid placements, no sponsored scores.
 - **Radical transparency.** Every score is documented with sources.
 Every change is public, dated and signed.
 - **Community driven.** Anyone can propose new brands or corrections â€” but every change requires verified sources and is reviewed before being accepted.
 - **Methodological honesty.** We don't claim to have the definitive truth.
 Scores are based on the best available public information and are updated as new information emerges.